These 10 Seeds Have Tremendous Nutritional Value

 - Pumpkin seeds are a good source of protein

 - Chia seeds are rich in fiber and omega 3 fatty acids

-We are all aware of the big no-no's of foods.
+We are all aware of the big no-no of foods.
 But there is little that we know about the foods that we must include in our diets.
 There are many foods that are extremely nutritious and should definitely be a part of your daily food intake.
 But being unaware, we ignore those foods despite their easy availability.
-One such instance of nutritious foods is seeds, which are often thrown away and merely neglected.
+One such instance of nutritious foods are seeds, which are often thrown away and merely neglected.
 It might be surprising for you to know that there are some seeds which are extremely nutritious and good for your health.

 Here are some seeds with great nutritional value: